 - Try chopped walnuts, pecans or almonds instead of pumpkin seeds.

-- Raisins work lovely instead of cranberries or opt for small diced apple.
+- Raisins work lovely instead of cranberries or use a small diced apple.

 - A lovely garnish option is crispy sage leaves, but a sprinkling of chopped parsley or minced chives would also work.